SFDO-Community-Sprints/Membership-Essentials-Documentation/docs/Getting-Started/Installing.md

 * Create or refresh a sandbox from your Production org
 * Install the package in the sandbox
 * Complete the Post Installation Considerations
-* Review the Additional Installation Considerations
+* Review the Additional Considerations section
 * Thoroughly test the existing processes and features of the package

 * Once tested, the package can be installed into the Production org